KennyClayton/Capstone-Back-End/README.md

 How to install and set up the project.
 Include any prerequisites or dependencies that need to be installed beforehand.

 1. Download and install Node.js from
-2. ```bash
+    ```bash
    https://nodejs.org/en/download.
    ```
-3. Clone the repository:
+2. Clone the repository by running this command:
     ```bash
     git clone https://github.com/KennyClayton/Capstone-Back-End.git
     ```

-4. Navigate to the project directory:
+3. Navigate to the project directory DOUBLE CHECK TO SEE HOW IT IS CLONED AND WHERE TO SEE CHANGE DIRECTORY INTO...CAPSTONE-BACK-END????
+OR NO?:
     ```bash
-    cd your-project
+    cd Capstone-Back-End/client
     ```

-5. Install dependencies:
+4. Install dependencies.
+This command will download and install all dependencies listed in the package.json file:
     ```bash
     npm install
     ```